chip-edw/AutoTask-Ticket-Manager---Base/README.md

     ```csharp
     StartupConfiguration.GetProtectedSetting("ClientSecret");
     ```

+### 🎨 Frontend Styling with Tailwind CSS

+ATTMS uses **Tailwind CSS v3.4.3** for its Admin UI components.

+> ⚠️ Note: Tailwind v4 introduced a new PostCSS plugin format that caused color and utility classes to be omitted during Vite builds in our JSX-based setup.
+> We are intentionally using Tailwind v3.4.3 for stability during MVP development.

+See [`docs/dev/tailwind.md`](./docs/dev/tailwind.md) for configuration details.

  ### 🧠 Company Cache (`Companies.companies`)

 ATTMS maintains an in-memory observable dictionary of AutoTask companies using the `Companies.companies` structure.